Mets' deGrom, Scherzer take next steps toward rejoining Mets - WHIZ News

 “We’ll see how he feels tomorrow,” Mets manager Buck Showalter said after watching on video from Citi Field.
 “Tomorrow, if he feels well, we’ll probably be able to talk about that next step.”

-A two-time Cy Young Award winner, the 34-year-old right-hander missed the second half of last season because of right forearm tightness.
+A two-time Cy Young Award winner, the 34-year-old right-hander missed the second half of last season because of a sprained elbow.
 He returned and made spring training starts on March 22 and 27, then was sidelined by a stress reaction in his right scapula that caused inflammation.
-He did not throw another bullpen session until June 4.
+He did not throw another bullpen until June 4.

 “He hasn’t had anything that has taken him off schedule so far,” Showalter said.
 “You can tell he’s upbeat about where he is.
 The body language, more than anything.”

 Scherzer, a three-time Cy Young Award winner, has been sidelined since straining his left oblique muscle while pitching against St. Louis on May 18.
-He was to make his second rehab start for the Double-A Binghamton Rumble Ponies on Wednesday night, taking the mound against the Hartford Yard Goats.
+He made his second rehab start for the Double-A Binghamton Rumble Ponies on Wednesday night, throwing 80 pitches against the Hartford Yard Goats.

+The right-hander allowed three runs — two earned — and four hits in 4 2/3 innings, striking out eight and walking one.

-“I was going to send him a ‘good luck with the Yard Goats,’ but I don’t think he’d take it well,” Showalter said.
+“I was going to send him a ‘good luck with the Yard Goats,’ but I don’t think he’d take it well,” Showalter said before the outing.
 “I think I will, anyway.”

 Scherzer threw 65 pitches last Tuesday for Binghamton against Reading, allowing two runs and three hits in 3 1/3 innings with six strikeouts and a walk.

-After agreeing to a $130 million, three-year contract, baseball’s highest average salary, Scherzer is 6-2 with a 2.54 ERA in eight starts.
+After agreeing to a $130 million, three-year contract, baseball’s highest average salary, Scherzer is 6-2 with a 2.54 ERA in eight starts during his first season with the Mets.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports